-Ms. Kusek made a motion to approve the Resolution supporting the Bike/Walk NC's efforts of requesting the North Carolina General Assembly to end the prohibition on state funding, allow for the design, development and construction of stand-alone Bicycle and Pedestrian Projects that facilitate safe active transportation facilities, and encouraging the General Assembly to support North Carolina's Complete Streets Policy.
-Vice Chair Batleman seconded the motion, and it carried unanimously.
+Mr. Serkin made a motion to approve as amended the Resolution supporting the Bike/Walk NC's efforts of requesting the North Carolina General Assembly to end the prohibition on state funding, allow for the design, development and construction of stand-alone bicycle and pedestrian projects that facilitate safe active transportation facilities, and encouraging the General Assembly to support the North Carolina's Complete Streets Policy.
+Mr. Henley seconded the motion, and it carried unanimously.